Tameness of Margulis space-times with parabolics: The topology of Margulis space-times with parabolics

 Recall $\tilde \Sigma$ from \eqref{eqn:tSigma}. \begin{corollary}[Finiteness] Let $F$ be a topological polytope in $\Lspace$ bounded by finitely many crooked-circle disks.
-Suppose that every pair of these disks whose closure contain $\zeta_p$ for a parabolic fixed point $p$ satisfy the properties of $D_{1}$ and $D_{2}$ in Proposition \ref{prop:parabound}.
+Suppose that every pair of these disks the closures of which contain $\zeta_p$ for a parabolic fixed point $p$ satisfy the properties of $D_{1}$ and $D_{2}$ in Proposition \ref{prop:parabound}.
 Assume